flax-lang/flax/notes.md

 ## to refactor

-1. we should probably get rid of TreeDefn
-	- a lot of places are "forced" to setup a TreeDefn when they setup a new StateTree scope
-	- from a cursory inspection, it's only used for "concretising" the interim parts of `a::b::c`, so we can parse it as `(a::b)::c` and then perform resolution *as-if* it is a normal scope definition
-	- i'm sure there's a way to refactor this... hopefully.

 2. a lot of places probably still have the concept of `scope == std::vector<std::string>`.
 	- after the first scope refactor, i think these instances will be reduced
 	- undoubtedly there will be more. for instance, Identifier holds the scope as exactly that.